Aguanish | |

 Blank Name: | Highways |

-Aguanish is a municipality located on the north shore of the Gulf of St. Lawrence, in Minganie Regional County Municipality (RCM), Côte-Nord region, Quebec, Canada.
+Aguanish is a municipality located on the banks of the Aguanish River, on the north shore of Jacques Cartier Strait,[3] in the Gulf of St. Lawrence, in Minganie Regional County Municipality, Côte-Nord region, Quebec, Canada.

-In addition to Aguanish itself, the municipality also includes the hamlet of L'Île-Michon, 3.5km (02.2miles) to the east.[3]
+In addition to Aguanish itself, the municipality also includes the hamlet of L'Île-Michon, 3.5km (02.2miles) to the East.[4]
+[5]

 According to certains sources, Île-Michon was founded by Jean Michon, a craftsman who landed on the island opposite the village to build fishing boats.[8]

-In 1831, the Hudson's Bay Company opened the Nabisipi trading post (also spelled Nabaysepie, Nabaysippi, or Nabaysipieat) the mouth of the Nabisipi River (just west of the current town site).
-After a brief closure, it was reopened in 1832, and operated until circa 1860.[6]
+In 1831, the Hudson's Bay Company opened the Nabisipi trading post (also spelled Nabaysepie, Nabaysippi, or Nabaysipieat) at the mouth of the Nabisipi River (just west of the current town site).
+After a brief closure, it was reopened in 1832, and operated until circa 1860.[12]

 The first European inhabitants, fishermen from the Magdalen Islands, settled in the area circa 1849.
-They were joined in 1875 by people from Kégashka (today Kegaska) and from Nabisipi River.
-The place was incorporated as a municipality in 1957.[4]
+They were joined in 1875 by people from Kégashka (today Kegaska) and from Nabisipi River.[9]
+Until the advent of World War II (1939-1945) the growth of the population occurred in concert with the development of the pulp and paper industry.

 Canada Census Mother Tongue - Aguanish, Quebec | |||||||||||||||||||